josefadamcik/josefadamcik.cz/_posts/2019-12-08-pcb-snowman-christmas-decoration.md

 [^1]: Lead free, of course.
 They are going to be gifts for people.
 [^2]: I am sure it is possible to draw and export the shape from Illustrator properly.
 But I have no access to Illustrator in order to figure out how to fix that or how to instruct my girlfriend how could she achieve what I need.
 In the end, it was easy enough to draw shapes on my own using tools in Inkscape.
 [^3]: How did it happen?
 I wanted to use the same coin cell holder I used for [Squid PCB badge][squidarticle] so I copied the footprint from its [KiCad project][squidkicad].
 The footprint's name was `BatteryHolder_THT_CR2032` so I had no doubt that it was the right one.
 But it was just a mess from the time when I was working on the PCB for squid.
 I was trying to find correct footprint for cell holder I already had and I didn't found any.
 So I copied a similar one (but for bigger cells) from KiCad footprint library and tried to scale it down.
 But I didn't find a way how to do it so the only change I did was renaming the footprint.
 I ended up using a different one I, in the end, managed to find somewhere.
 But this one, wrongly named stayed in place just so it can bite me in the ass later.
+[^4]: Every LED color has a different forward voltages.
+If you mixed them it may cause problems.
+You can try more colors with similar forward voltages.
+But for example white (3V) and yellow (around 2V) didn't work together and only yellow lit up.

 <!-- links -->